OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Workflows/README.md

     // The technical name of the activity.
 Activities on a workflow definition reference this name. public override string Name => nameof(NotifyTask);

+    // The displayed name of the activity, so it can use localization. public override LocalizedString DisplayText => S["Notify Task"];

     // The category to which this activity belongs.
 The activity picker groups activities by this category. public override LocalizedString Category => S["UI"];